cksystemsteaching/selfie/manuscript/semantics.md

   cc -w -m32 -D'main(a,b)=main(a,char**argv)' selfie.c -o selfie
 ```

-The `make` command invokes the `cc` command which *compiles* the file `selfie.c` into a file called `selfie` (without the `.c` extension) as directed by the `-o` option, ignoring the other options for simplicity.
+The `make` command invokes the `cc` command which *compiles* the file `selfie.c` into a file called `selfie` (without the `.c` extension) as directed by the `-o` option, ignoring the other options for clarity.
 In other words, the sequence of bits representing `selfie.c` is changed into another sequence of bits representing `selfie`.
 The difference between the two sequences is that the former represents source code whereas the latter represents machine code.

 [Machine Code](https://en.wikipedia.org/wiki/Machine_code "Machine Code")
 : A sequence of instructions executed directly by a computer's central processing unit (CPU).

-The idea is that both sequences are supposed to have the same semantics.
+The key idea is that both sequences are supposed to have the same semantics.
 However, `selfie` is executable by a machine whereas `selfie.c` is not, at least not purposefully, yet `selfie.c` is human-readable and writable in particular.
 The process of changing `selfie.c` into `selfie` is called compilation which is done by a compiler such as the above cc compiler.

 [Compiler](https://en.wikipedia.org/wiki/Compiler "Compiler")
 : A computer program that transforms source code written in a programming language (the source language) into another computer language (the target language), with the latter often having a binary form known as object or machine code.
 The most common reason for converting source code is to create an executable program.

-This means that we now have an executable version of selfie!
+This means that we now have a version of selfie that we can run on our machine!
 Let us try and run selfie using the command `./selfie`:

 {line-numbers=off}
 ```